My Fabry Disease

 So why does Fabry affect people in different ways?
 Again, this is down to our genetics and is different in males and females.

 Females have two X chromosomes – one from the father and one from the mother.
 When we are developing in the womb, one of our X chromosomes is randomly deactivated in all cells (except for egg cells for obvious reasons!).
 This is called X-inactivation, and it is to make sure that we only have one functional copy of an X-chromosome in each cell.
 So, some cells will have an X chromosome from the mother and some cells will have an X chromosome from the father.
-If she got a mutated X chromosome from either parent then some of her cells will have this mutated X chromosome.
-The cells with the mutated X chromosome will have the mal-functioning GLA gene and so will not produce the α-GAL A enzyme.
+If she got a changed X chromosome from either parent then some of her cells will have this changed X chromosome.
+The cells with the changed X chromosome will have the mal-functioning GLA gene and so will not produce the α-GAL A enzyme.
 This means that the Gb3 fat will build up in these cells and these are the cells that cause the issues in Fabry Disease.
-How badly she is affected by Fabry will depend on how many cells and which organs have the mutated gene.
+How badly she is affected by Fabry will depend on how many cells and which organs have the changed gene.